 Your employer will likely ask for your birthdate at some point for benign reasons—as part of a background check, or signing up for health insurance, or creating multi-factor authentication logins, or to make sure there’s a store-bought cake waiting for you on your birthday.
 (To which I say: could you just not?
 Given the choice between an office birthday and a dental cleaning, I’d choose that minty fresh feeling every time!)

 But they shouldn’t ask in the initial interview process.
-More subtle versions, like “What year did you graduate high school?” are equally bad.
+More subtle job interview questions like “What year did you graduate high school?” are equally bad.

 Age is a protected class—at least partially.
 An employer is allowed to verify that you’re over 18, but individuals over 40 are protected from age discrimination by the Age Discrimination in Employment Act of 1967.
 Sadly, there are no similar protections for folks younger than 40—something we plan to talk about more in the future.

 Marital status is protected.
 So whether you’re single, engaged, married, separated, divorced, or widowed, you’re covered.

 Also, my lord!
 Anyone who asks you job interview questions about this is guaranteed to be a creeper!

 4. “Do you have kids?”

 Companies hate maternity leave.
 It’s a nightmare for them.
 It takes a key staff member out of play for weeks or months.
 (Or, you know, forever!
 A third of women who take maternity leave won’t return to the workplace.)
 They have to hire an expensive temp, or stress out the rest of their staff by spreading around the extra work.
 It happened with Piggy’s former boss, and it threw her team into turmoil for a year.